BuildForSDG/TEAM-106/README.md

     cd python-starter
     ``

-3. Install poetry, a dependecy manager for python.
+3. Install poetry (for more info: visit <a href="https://python-poetry.org/docs/cli/" target="_blank">poetry official website</a>), a dependecy manager for python.

     On windows, you will need powershell to install it: